 Criminal Justice Reform: Protecting, Enforcing, and Advancing the Rights of Victims

 CRIME VICTIMS’ RIGHTS: An Introduction for Legal Professionals Working with Survivors of Violence

 Survivors of violent crimes have specific rights during the criminal investigation and prosecution of their offender.
 Many victims remain unaware of their rights and are without support to assert and seek enforcement of those rights.
 Moreover, survivors from vulnerable communities face additional barriers due to bias and discrimination.
 In this comprehensive 8-hour training, attorneys will learn practical skills on how to help survivors of violent crimes access legal systems on their own terms with the assistance of counsel.

 *Training intended for Attorneys only*

-This training is free for all participants however RISE would appreciate your donation so we can support more crime survivors.
-To donate to RISE click on the button below and select “View all giving opportunities” and then type in “RISE”
+This training is free for all participants.
+However, RISE is open to receiving donation to continue our support for crime survivors.
+To donate, click on the button below.
+Select “View all giving opportunities” and then type in “RISE.”

 Stephanie Richard, Esq.